Skip to main content

 How do I manage my in-home support workers?

 There are three ways to get services at home.
-Each option has a different level of support from a provider agency.
+Each option has a different level of support

-• You can manage Personal Support Workers (PSW) yourself.
+• You can manage Personal Support Workers (PSW) yourself

 • You can split the work with a provider agency.